fleurymoussana/epichecks/README.md

 status](https://www.r-pkg.org/badges/version/epichecks)](https://CRAN.R-project.org/package=epichecks)
 <!-- badges: end -->

-The goal of {sitrep} is provide report templates for common epidemiological surveys and outbreak reports.
-The package further contains helper function that standardize certain analyses.
+The goal of {epichecks} is to provide functions for simplifying data quality checks and threshold analyses for IDSR data.
+The package further contains helper functions that automate the production of feedback documents for countries.

 ## Installation